Endy Mattress Review (2025)

 Firmness

-(Want a mattress with less hug and a slightly firmer feel?
-We recommend Douglas Original with its firmness score of 6.7/10.)
+(Want a medium-firm mattress with a slightly firmer feel?
+You may prefer Douglas Original and its firmness score of 6.7/10.)

 READ MORE: What firmness level is right for you?